Why don’t we hear more about depression in men? It appears to be a well-kept secret.

 Yet, men get depressed for the same reasons as women, and according to the National Institute of Mental Health, more than 5 million men in the U.S. suffer from depression every year.

-“There is a heredity factor that runs in some families that predisposes people to depression,” said James E. Thompson, M.D., medical director, Carilion Clinic VTC Family Medicine Residency.
+“There is a heredity factor that runs in some families that predisposes people to depression,” said James E. Thompson, M.D., a Carilion Clinic family medicine physician and medical director of Carilion's VTC Family Medicine Residency.
 “Alcohol or drug abuse can also cause or contribute to depression, and so can chronic or sudden disease like a heart attack or stroke.”

 Men may have another contributing factor—a low testosterone level.